 CT Viewpoints will not publish third-party endorsements for candidacies or direct appeals for support (IRS rules prohibit tax-exempt organizations such as The Connecticut News Project / Connecticut Mirror from advocating for or criticizing candidates for elective office, and publishing endorsements would constitute advocacy).

 Candidates themselves may submit issue-oriented position papers and similar items as a form of voter education.
 The Connecticut Mirror reserves the right to limit the number of candidate-written items so that it provides all candidates an equal, fair and balanced representation of their political values.
 Candidates may discuss their qualifications to hold public office, but may not use CT Viewpoints as a vehicle for criticizing their opponents or their opponents’ political party.
-No candidate commentaries will be published within seven calendar days of an election.
+No candidate commentaries will be published within three calendar days of an election.
 All candidate submissions, whether published or not, will be considered on-the-record comments potentially subject to news coverage and quoting in news stories at the Connecticut Mirror’s discretion.

 By submitting a Viewpoints commentary for publication you consent to receiving our daily email newsletter.
 You may unsubscribe at any time.